Required for all applications.

 Provide a comprehensive code analysis that indicates the code being used (IEBC, or IBC), occupancy, use, type of construction, floor-area (sf), building coverage (sf), separated or non-separated uses, sprinklered (13, 13D, 13R)(or non-sprinklered), number and type of parking spaces (full, compact, accessible, van accessible) and such similar items.
 For remodels and alterations, provide type of construction, area of the scope of work, level of alteration, indicate use (occupancy) and if the use is a change from the previous occupancy of the space.

 Scaled plan showing north arrow, lot dimensions, lot area, existing and proposed improvements, distances to property lines from existing and proposed structures, distances between all structures, topographical information (contours), building height information (low point within 25’ of the tallest side, see B.R.C.
-Sections 9-7-5 & 9-16-1), easements, location of required off-street parking and parking access (includes confirmation of existing curb cuts), landscaping (including the location of existing and proposed trees and shrubs including required street and alley trees), location of water meter(s), location of existing and proposed utilities, location of existing and proposed impervious areas, location and description of existing and proposed swales, location of sumps or other drainage discharges, and the extent of flood zones and regulated wetland areas on the property.
+Sections 9-7-5 & 9-16-1), easements, location of any off-street parking and parking access (includes confirmation of existing curb cuts), landscaping (including the location of existing and proposed trees and shrubs including required street and alley trees), location of water meter(s), location of existing and proposed utilities, location of existing and proposed impervious areas, location and description of existing and proposed swales, location of sumps or other drainage discharges, and the extent of flood zones and regulated wetland areas on the property.
 Plans not to scale are not acceptable.
 All fonts must be clear and easy to read.
 All plans shall be clear and legible.
 Illegible plans will be rejected.

 Scaled plans labeling each unit with a discreet address or number and total floor area per definitions in B.R.C.
 Section 9-16 for Floor Area and Floor area for attached dwelling units (Inclusionary Housing) or Floor are for detached dwelling units (Inclusionary Housing) as applicable.
 For all units identify all interior and exterior dimensions, room sizes and uses, ceiling heights, locations and sizes of external openings including windows and doors, hallway and stair widths, location and type of plumbing fixtures as well as existing and proposed rough-ins, locations of furnaces and water heaters, location of electrical services, mechanical and plumbing chases.
 Provide an exiting plan.
 For larger sets of plans (10 sheets or more) please provide bookmarks for the sheets in the plan set so individual sheets may be accessed.